NathStevo97/certifications-notes/hashicorp/terraform/02_Working-With-Configurations/08_Conditional-Expression.md

 - Example: Suppose there are a set of resources that should only be created if a particular variable is set e.g. `use_dev_env = true`

-- For each resource, add an attribute property followed by the conidtion:
+- For each resource, add an attribute property followed by the condition:
     `attribute = var.<variable name> == true ? <true value> : false value`

 - In the other dependent variable: